What is the Future Simple Tense with "Will"?

 Will you lend* me your pen?

-He won't apologise — he's too proud.
+He won't apologize — he's too proud.

 She won't eat vegetables no matter what.